Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 The Products That Cover a Whole Interior

 You need surprisingly few.
 A quality all-purpose interior cleaner (APC) handles plastics, vinyl, trim and cloth.
 A dedicated leather cleaner and conditioner is essential if you have leather — an APC can dry it out and crack it over time.
 An ammonia-free glass cleaner gets the windows streak-free.
 Add a good car vacuum, a set of detailing brushes and microfiber towels, and you've got a full interior kit.
-Match the cleaner to the surface: never use a harsh degreaser on leather, and never use a glossy dressing on a dashboard (glare on the windscreen is dangerous).
+Match the cleaner to the surface: never use a harsh degreaser on leather, and never use a glossy dressing on a dashboard (glare on the windshield is dangerous).

 Vacuuming: Where Most of the Result Comes From